 The customer support and slow load time can be a reason for worry, especially for DeFi traders that are making time-sensitive trades.

 Talisman Wallet is a self-custodial crypto wallet founded in 2021 and is one of the best multi-chain web3 wallets to use inside the Polkadot and Kusama ecosystem and offers full support for Ethereum.
 Allowing users to create, own and manage their accounts and safely store, send and receive their crypto assets.

 The Talisman wallet is available as a browser extension.
-Users can get set up in seconds and import any existing Ethereum or Polkadot wallet or connect to their Ledger hardware wallet.
+Users can get set up in seconds, import any existing Ethereum or Polkadot wallet, or connect to their Ledger hardware wallet.
 For those who don’t already have a wallet or any crypto, there’s a FIAT onramp, meaning you can buy assets with a credit card, Apple or Google Play.